• Recipe Index

 Place a cover on top of the bowl, but do not seal it tightly, and place the potato salad in the refrigerator to cool.

-Add another cup of mayo the next day or before you serve your potato salad.
+Before Serving: Add another cup of mayo the next day or before you serve your potato salad.
 Additional moisture is needed because the potatoes will absorb the dressing and will be dry if you do not add any additional mayo.
+Top with sliced hard-boiled eggs to make it pretty.

 Variations

-• Eggs: Add another egg or two for a more eggy potato salad.
+Deviled Egg Potato Salad: Add another egg or two for a more devil egg-style potato salad.

-• Vegan Option: Skip the eggs and use vegan mayonnaise.
+Vegan Potato Salad: Skip the eggs and use vegan mayonnaise.

 Storage and Serving